Troye Sivan: Music videos

 Sivan's music videos frequently feature gay relationships between the characters.
 Blue Neighbourhoods trilogy followed the narrative of two gay teenagers in a secret relationship while "Youth" featured Sivan with another male love interest.
-His music video for "Heaven" features footage of historical LGBT movements and couples, as well as sensual shots with him and an anonymous man with the running taglines "Without losing a piece of me, how do I get to Heaven?" and "If I'm losing a piece of me, maybe I don't want Heaven".
+His music video for "Heaven" features footage of historical LGBTQ movements and couples, as well as sensual shots with him and an anonymous man with the running taglines "Without losing a piece of me, how do I get to Heaven?" and "If I'm losing a piece of me, maybe I don't want Heaven".
 Sivan has said that these portrayals are important to him, especially when he remembers "such vivid memories of the few times I saw any type of LGBTQ relationship on TV or in music videos".

 On 16 July 2020, Sivan released a self-directed music video for his second song, "Easy", from his EP In a Dream.
 A remix of "Easy", featuring country singer-songwriter Kacey Musgraves and producer Mark Ronson, was released alongside a second music video in December 2020.

 On 13 July 2023, Sivan released the music video for "Rush", the lead single for Something to Give Each Other, which received widespread acclaim for its unapologetic display of queer culture.
 The video garnered Sivan his first nomination for the Grammy Award for Best Music Video.
 Sivan received some criticism for a lack of body diversity among the dancers in the music video; in response, he said "it just wasn't a thought [he and creative director Gordon von Steiner] had."